Wardell, Missouri

 Wardell is a city in Pemiscot County, Missouri, United States.
 The population was 310 at the 2020 census.
-It annexed North Wardell in 2007.

 History

 A post office called Wardell has been in operation since 1902.
 The community's name is derived from the last name of R. L. Warren, an early citizen, and a dell near the original town site.
+In 2007 the city of Wardell annexed the former village of North Wardell.

 Geography

 The city lies in northern Pemiscot County at the intersection of State Route A and State Route B. The former road connects Wardell with Bragg City to the southwest and Interstate 55 to the east, while the latter road connects Wardell with Homestown and Pascola to the south.
 Little River flows through the city.

 According to the United States Census Bureau, the city has a total area of 0.28 sqmi, all land.